linlinger/ONDA-H310SD3-OC-hackintosh/README.md

 Not working
 sleep
-nvram
-add more
-iGPU,if you have an iGPU. you need to patch it yourself sidecar realted to iGPU
+nvram fixed up( more actions needed) add more (Go and push request) iGPU,if you have an iGPU. you need to patch it yourself

 Todo
-iGPU support (when I get a CPU with iGPU) nvram
+iGPU support (when I get a CPU with iGPU)
+Themes